Steady the Mind

-The development of steady concentration comes through nurturing an inner peacefulness.
-As our meditative skill grows, we learn that the mind becomes concentrated not through strain and struggle, but from letting go of anxiety about the past and future, and relaxing into the present.
-This is a natural process.
+The development of steady concentration comes through training, deliberately nurturing an inner peacefulness.
+In meditation we learn that the mind becomes calm not through strain and struggle, but from letting go of anxiety about the past and future, and relaxing into the present.
+We can learn to trust this natural process of settling.
 Through our steady, caring attention, again and again, a quality of calm interest begins to grow and the mind settles lightly into the moment.